Frequently Asked Question & Answers for the Modern Warrior

 Materials Used: Laminated style kabuto, high quality steel, traditional brocades, hemp, quality cotton, art silk, brass & copper fittings with genuine leather. (materials may differ depending on model)

-Our “Taisho Class” Armor is the next step up from our “Gashira Class” and since 2018, were only sold in Japan.
-Each suit is meticulously handcrafted by our most experienced katchû-shi (armor smith) here at Iron Mountain Armory.
-We use the highest quality materials and most traditional methods possible.
-Each piece has been faithfully replicated from antique samurai armor purchased by Iron Mountain Armory.
-We do this to ensure they are as accurate and detailed to the originals in every way.
-Each plate is cut, shaped, smoothed, cleaned and riveted or laced by hand.
-The least amount of machine work is used.
-This class of samurai armor is made specifically for private collectors, museums, movies, historical re-enactors, martial artists and those who demand the highest detail and quality.
+Our “Taisho Class” Armor is a significant step up from our “Gashira Class,” and since 2018, it was only available in Japan.
+Each suit is meticulously handcrafted by our most experienced katchû-shi (armor smiths) here at Iron Mountain Armory.
+We use the highest quality materials and the most traditional methods possible, ensuring each piece is faithfully replicated from antique samurai armor acquired by Iron Mountain Armory.
+This dedication ensures they are as accurate and detailed as the originals in every way.
+Each plate is individually cut, shaped, smoothed, cleaned, and riveted or laced by hand, with minimal use of machines.
+This class of samurai armor is designed for private collectors, museums, movies, historical re-enactors, martial artists, and those who demand the highest detail and quality.

 Daimyo (Lord Class) Armors:

-Our Daimyo Class series suits, although fully functional, focus more on beauty then battle readiness.
-We use a mixture of traditional and modern luxury materials to help add an unmatched "regalness" to these striking artisan armors.
+Our Daimyo Class series suits, while fully functional, emphasize beauty over battle readiness.
+We use a blend of traditional and modern luxury materials to meet the highest expectations of a Daimyo, ensuring an unmatched "regalness" in these striking artisan armors.
+Every piece reflects our dedication to detail, handcrafting, and hand-stitching, using the finest materials to create prestigious armor sets.

 Is your armor historically accurate?